 One of the downsides of the film’s legacy is that it was made by Michael Bay, who produces both this and the original via his Platinum Dunes production company.
 This suffers very much from Michael Bay-ism – that is to say that whenever action is happening on the screen, everything is hurtling at a frenetic pace (and coming at you in 3D) such that it reaches a point of information overload.
 Every venture to the Turtles lair is packed with an insane amount of detail, while the inside of the garbage truck has lit up screens in every corner of the frame.
 Dave Green does craft one exhilarating action sequence – where the Turtles jump out of a plane without parachutes and land on a passing cargo plane, followed by a sequence where they are forced to land the plane as it is disintegrating in mid-air, followed by their engaging in a battle against Bebop and Rocksteady while being dragged down a river.

 The Teenage Mutant Ninja Turtles were originally popularised in an animated tv series Teenage Mutant Ninja Turtles (1987-96), which lasted for ten seasons of 193 half-hour episodes.
 This led to three live-action films:- the not bad Teenage Mutant Ninja Turtles (1990) and two indifferent sequels, Teenage Mutant Ninja Turtles II: The Secret of the Ooze (1991) and Teenage Mutant Ninja Turtles III (1993).
-The Turtles were subsequently revived in the live-action tv series Ninja Turtles: The Next Mutation (1997-8), which had the novelty of introducing a female Turtle Venus de Milo, but this was highly unpopular and lasted for only 26 episodes; a further animated series Teenage Mutant Ninja Turtles (2003-9); the animated film TMNT (2007); the animated crossover film Batman vs Teenage Mutant Ninja Turtles (2019); and a further animated tv series Rise of the Teenage Mutant Ninja Turtles (2018- ), which led to one film spinoff with Rise of the Teenage Mutant Ninja Turtles: The Movie (2022).
+The Turtles were subsequently revived in the live-action tv series Ninja Turtles: The Next Mutation (1997-8), which had the novelty of introducing a female Turtle Venus de Milo, but this was highly unpopular and lasted for only 26 episodes; a further animated series Teenage Mutant Ninja Turtles (2003-9); the animated film TMNT (2007); the animated crossover film Batman vs Teenage Mutant Ninja Turtles (2019); a further animated tv series Rise of the Teenage Mutant Ninja Turtles (2018-20), which led to one film spinoff with Rise of the Teenage Mutant Ninja Turtles: The Movie (2022); and Teenage Mutant Ninja Turtles: Mutant Mayhem (2023).
 Turtle Power: The Definitive History of the Teenage Mutant Ninja Turtles (2014) is a documentary about the Turtle phenomenon.